Word Count: How Many Words In a Novel?

 You might question whether or not word count matters.

-Whether you are self-publishing or traditional publishing, the amount of words in a book varies for different genres, and it's important for you to meet word count guidelines in order to satisfy reader and publisher expectations.
+Whether you are self-publishing or traditional publishing, the word count ranges vary for different genres for different genres, and it's important for you to meet word count guidelines in order to satisfy reader and publisher expectations.

 Although best-selling writers can get away with longer books, most writers, especially those writing and publishing a first book, need to stick to the standard book length for their genre.